Stealing the Blinds in Early Levels

 If you can't correctly identify the spots in which a player is trying to steal your blinds, you aren't going to be able to pick them off.
 Of course, this is the biggest struggle that anyone is going to face.
 You are going to frequently think that you have a beat or read on a player who you think is stealing, but you could easily be wrong.
-When you back yourself into this corner you will be risking money for no real good reason.
+When you back yourself into this corner, you'll be risking money for no real good reason.

 Things to look for in a blind stealer are frequent raises, raises that tend to only happen in unraised pots, and players who give up easily after the flop.
 The reasons for these being the indicators of someone who continually steals the blinds should be obvious.
 A player who raises more than usual is unlikely to have a hand every time.
 It's definitely possible, but this is a situation where you should be playing the odds.

-As you play in more and more tournaments, you will gain a natural inclination for when someone is making a move.
+As you play in more and more tournaments, you'll gain a natural inclination for when someone is making a move.
 The real risk here is found in the level of the tournament.
 There isn't much need to expose yourself to big potential losses, so you should definitely be picking your spots very carefully.
-If you can get in cheaply and flop the nuts against a wild and reckless player, great.
+If you can get in cheaply and flop the nuts against a wild and reckless player, then that's great.
 If you are trying to outplay someone for a trivial amount of chips, however, you are misplacing your effort.

 Author: Jonathan Wanchalk